Why Is My Stomach Bigger After Gallbladder Surgery? (4 Possible Reasons For It)

 A lot of air may back up in your gut, making you feel uncomfortable and disoriented.

-To ease such bloating, you can opt to do some small body exercise or use medications that are specified for such purposes.
+To ease such bloating, you can do some small body exercises or use medications specified for such purposes.

 Those changes may include easing up on fatty and greasy foods.
 Others use natural remedies like ginger.

-You may also want to try daily exercise routines and foods rich in vegetables and fibers to ease digestion.
+You may also want to try daily exercise routines and foods rich in vegetables and fiber to ease digestion.

 3. Changes in nutrient assimilation post recovery